NONE OF IT IS EASY SO BE PREPARED

 Then I was whisked away to the recovery ward, where I barely remember being in.
 I just remember the hubby coming in to give me information about our little one and his recovery.
 Off to la la land I went.
 I would open my eyes and it was him or a nurse telling me something.
 I thought it was a continuous thing and later hubby would tell me that I kept falling asleep.

 I would be taken to my room, which I thought happened rather quickly, I don’t know anymore.
 I was basing everything on the fact I had yet to see my baby, so I assumed only a short time had passed since the surgery.
-In my room I was stressed to start pumping, so that my baby could get milk in NICU.
+In my room, I was stressed to start pumping, so that my baby could get milk in NICU.
 That was the most I could make myself do, it was for my baby, yet unsuccessful.
 I was being pressed on, touched and my incision had to be examined several times.
 All this while I was in and out.
 Never did I imagine that I would be that out of it that I couldn’t react, get up, that I would be that numb from the drugs or slap myself to get better.

 The next morning, I just remember finally getting up with the help of a nurse, and I finally snapped into reality.
 I kept asking about my baby.
 So my baby was brought to me shortly after.
 With the NICU babies, there is a procedure, he had to show signs he was better before being taken to the nursery.
 I think once they brought him to me, I pushed through to get better that much faster.

 Like I said once my baby was brought to me, I pushed through.
 I walked, got out of bed often, went to the bathroom with no help, showered on my own, in pain of course but I pushed through.
 I wanted to bond and be there for my baby.
-The hardest part of recovery was getting off of the epidural, because you feel it all at once.
+The hardest part of recovery was getting off of the epidural because you feel it all at once.
 The key is to push through and move.
 We came home on a Thursday night, by that weekend I was up and about on my own and not taking my pain meds on a regular basis.

 I knew I wasn’t going to rest at the hospital.
 There are so many people coming in and out of the room.
 Of course your nurses, your doctor, then the baby nurses, then the million and one lactation specialists and let’s not forget the pediatricians.
 But that is a story for another day.
 Home is where I wanted to be and I told my doctor so.
 I felt so much better physically and emotionally when I was in my home, my bed and trying to learn all things baby and focusing on getting myself better.

 I know that all this was something we could not have planned for, yet I wish we would have thought of worst case scenarios.
 Why?
 Because I would have planned better.
-I tell my husband now that he should have made me wake up, snap me out of it, gotten me out of bed to be right next to my baby in that NICU room with him.
+I tell my husband now that he should have made me wake up, snap me out of it, get me out of bed to be right next to my baby in that NICU room with him.
 I might have endured more pain and only stayed with the epidural, rather than the other drugs I had in me.
 I know they were all for the pain I was in but I don’t like that I was not in control of myself.
-I had looked forward to the golden hour or bonding time that they discuss with you that happens after you give birth.
-Of course ours didn’t happen until much later.
+I had looked forward to the golden hour or bonding time that they discuss with you what happens after you give birth.
+Of course, ours didn’t happen until much later.
 I’m doing a lot of making up with my precious one.

 Don’t forget that every single pregnancy is different, every delivery is different and all experiences are different.
 A c-section is not all those horrible things I was told that terrified me.
-There was pain but not the scary pain I had imagined.
+There was a pain but not the scary pain I had imagined.
 We women are tough, nothing that we can’t handle.

 LET’S BE FRIENDS